Human Metapneumovirus

 Studies of cytokine response in BALB/c mice have shown findings that are consistent with those of the human studies cited above, showing a weak innate cytokine response that corresponds with lower levels of pulmonary inflammation than with RSV infection.[19]

-Studies on viral time course in these models demonstrates a peak of viral load at 4-5 days after infection.
-While most models show clearance of the virus by postinfection day 10-14, viable hMPV virus has been recovered in BALB/c mice up to 2 months following infection.
+Studies on viral time course in an experimental mouse model of hMPV infection demonstrate a peak of viral titers between day 3 to day 14 after hMPV infection.[58]
+While most models show clearance of the virus by postinfection day 10-14, some studies report shedding of hMPV up to 180 days in BALB/c mice following infection.
 The significance of this viral persistence in relation to human disease is unknown.[18, 20]

 Epidemiology

-The largest study of hMPV epidemiology is an examination of nasal washes collected prospectively during acute respiratory illnesses in an outpatient cohort of children over a 20-year period.
-Consistent with other studies, hMPV was detected throughout the year, with a peak incidence from late winter to early spring, later than the seasonal peak of RSV and influenza during the entire period studied.
+The incubation period may vary but averages between 3 and 5 days from exposure.[51] hMPV is detected throughout the year, with a peak incidence from late winter to early spring, later than the seasonal peak of RSV and influenza during the entire period studied.
 In the northern hemisphere, the hMPV peak tends to be from January to March; in the southern hemisphere, the peak is from June to July.[51]
-Over a 20-year period, hMPV was detected in 1%-5% of pediatric upper respiratory infections, with variation from year to year.[25]
-A similar study by the same group found a 12% incidence of hMPV in lower respiratory tract infections.
-Additionally, this study isolated hMPV from only 1% of asymptomatic children, further establishing disease causality.[26]
-The incubation period may vary but averages between 3 and 5 days from exposure.[51]
+An increase in the incidence of hMPV is reported with increasing distance from the equator.[65]

-Little research has been done to determine the incidence of hMPV in adult populations, although hMPV infection has been well established in high-risk adult populations, including those with chronic obstructive pulmonary disease (COPD), elderly patients, and immunocompromised patients.[1, 2, 3] Multiple outbreaks in healthcare facilities have been detailed in the literature, not only from infected residents but also from asymptomatic shedding of the virus in nonresidents.[54]
+hMPV infection was reported in high-risk adult populations, including those with chronic obstructive pulmonary disease (COPD), elderly patients, and immunocompromised patients.[1, 2, 3] Multiple outbreaks in healthcare facilities have been detailed in the literature, not only from infected residents but also from asymptomatic shedding of the virus in nonresidents.[54]

 hMPV has been documented as a significant cause of illness in transplant recipients.
 Studies have linked hMPV with idiopathic pneumonia, fulminant respiratory failure, and high mortality rates in stem cell transplant recipients.[27, 28] Additionally, in one study, hMPV was found in 10% of lung transplant recipients with acute respiratory tract infections, similar to the rate of RSV detection.[29]
 Thus, transplant patients appear to be at significant risk for severe hMPV illness.